-Traditional Chinese Medicine for IBS and ColitisTom Fung, R.Ac., R.TCMP May 1, 2016
+Traditional Chinese Herbs and Acupuncture for Treating IBS and ColitisTom Fung, R.Ac., R.TCMP August 1, 2019

 Irritable Bowel Syndrome, or IBS, is also referred to as spastic colon, nervous bowel, or irritable colon.
 This condition is caused by excessive spasms of the large intestine.
 It is more common than colitis and probably the most frequent abdominal complaint brought to the attention of doctors.
-In the U.S., as many as one in five American adults has the signs and symptoms of IBS.
+In the U.S., as many as one in five American adults has the symptoms of Irritable Bowel Syndrome.

 Making the Diagnosis

 Irritable Bowel Syndrome – Diagnosis of IBS is often based on a review of the symptoms and a process of elimination of other disorders.
-The major symptoms include abdominal cramping, excess of gas, bloating, diarrhea, and constipation.
+The major symptoms include abdominal cramping, excess of gas, bloating, diarrhea and/or constipation.
 It is important to note that a barium x-ray, sigmoidoscopic examination, or colonoscopy can sometimes produce similar symptoms.

 Colitis – This disorder can be caused by several inflammatory bowel conditions.
 The main defining symptom is diarrhea containing mucous with blood, often accompanied by severe abdominal cramping and pain, weight loss, anemia, and a loss of appetite.
 The disease usually begins in the rectum and lower portion of the colon; in time the entire colon may involved.